ccorcos/meteor-tracker-streams/README.md

     I haven't come up with a good example to use this yet, but when I do I will implement them.

-- use [transducers](http://jlongster.com/Transducers.js--A-JavaScript-Library-for-Transformation-of-Data) for high order functions.
+- use [transducers](http://jlongster.com/Transducers.js--A-JavaScript-Library-for-Transformation-of-Data) to create more high order functions.

     It would be sweet to recreate underscore or lodash at the same time ;)